labgem/microscope-user-doc/docs/content/compgenomics/genoclust.rst

 A tree is constructed from the Mash distance matrix.
 This tree is computed dynamically directly in the browser using a `rapid neighbour joining algorithm <https://github.com/biosustain/neighbor-joining>`_.

-This algorithm can assign a negative length to a branch.
+This algorithm can assign negative length to a branch.
-In order to avoid that and to keep the total distance between an adjacent pair of terminal nodes unchanged, we set negative branch length to zero and transfer the difference to the adjacent branch (see `here <https://www.sequentix.de/gelquest/help/neighbor_joining_method.htm>`__ for more information).
+In order to avoid that and to keep the total distance between an adjacent pair of terminal nodes unchanged, we set negative branch length to zero and transfer the difference to the adjacent branch (see `here <https://www.sequentix.de/gelquest/help/neighbor_joining_method.htm>`_ for more information).

 Clustering Genomes
 ------------------